 However, many young people today put off investing.

-Millennials generally don't plan to start investing until their late 30s, and half the generation isn't investing at all, according to a study by TD Ameritrade.
+The average millennial doesn't expect to start saving for retirement until their late 30s, while half the generation isn't invested in the stock market at all, according to a study by TD Ameritrade.